nicolaei/master/docs/thesis/source/06_results.md

 For each of these measurement runs about 100 scans were conducted to be able to get a good view of how scanning affects both clients performance and access point result.
-In addition to this, we will be using _full scan_ as our baseline due to it commonly being used in modern Wi-Fi deployments.
+In addition to this, the _full scan_ will be used as a baseline due to it commonly being used in modern Wi-Fi deployments.

 ### Discovery Accuracy